ASGARDIANS

 Odin eventually learned of the coming of the Third Host of the Celestials, alien beings of inconceivable power who had influenced the evolution of humanity on Earth and who intended to judge humanity's worthiness to survive when the Fourth Host came.
 Odin then contact Zeus, Ruler of the Olympian gods and all the other rulers of Earth's gods once worshipped on Earth to discuss the threat of the Third Host of the Celestials.
 The Celestials had threatened to seal off the portals of each of their godly realms unless they promised to stop interfering in mortal affairs.
 Odin soon began to make plans to thwart the Fourth Host, which would arrive roughly a millennium later.
 He constructed a suit of armor with nearly invincible powers called the Destroyer.
 When the time came, he withdrew all the life-forces of the Asgardians except for Thor into himself.
 Odin then entered the Destroyer, animating it, thus did battle with the Fourth Host.
 The Celestials annihilated the Destroyer, but Gaea, backed by the mother-goddesses of each pantheon presented the Young Gods to the Celestials as evidence of the potential of humanity.
 Thor petitioned the other rulers of the Earth's gods as per their pact to donate the required life energies need to restore the Odin and the rest of the Asgardians.
 (It is possible that that the Asgardians' "deaths" when the Destroyer was annihilated constituted another form of Ragnarok, and thus, the Asgardians have survived it once more.)

-Relations to other Pantheons: At some point in the past, the Asgardian gods beheld some enmity with the Greek and Roman gods, but they are now at peace.
-Relations with the gods of the West, the Tuatha de Danaan, remained strained until recent due to the Saxon and Viking invasion to Britain and Hybernia (modern Scotland).
-The Asgardian connections to the Dievans, or gods of the East in modern Russia are rather undefined; they may be some overlap in their pantheons, but this is uncertain.
+Relations to other Pantheons: At some point in the past, the Asgardian gods beheld some enmity with the Greek and Roman gods after the Germanic tribes of the Franks lead invasions into Italy and Northern Greece in the Fourth Century AD, but their respective gods now seem at peace and among the most active pantheons on Earth today.
+Relations with the gods of the West, the Tuatha de Danaan, remained strained until recent due to the Saxon and Viking invasions to Britain and Hybernia (modern Scotland).
+The Asgardian connections to the Dievans, or Slavic gods in modern Russia, are rather undefined; they may be some overlap in their pantheons.
+(The Ancient Slavs were known to adopt gods from Iran and Germany into their pantheon).
 The Asgardian gods had some contact with the Anasazi gods of North America during the Viking exploration of Greenland and Northern Canada which nearly lead to strife, but this was abated with the creation of the Council Elite.

 ==Characteristics==